murraycoding/Python_Examples/README.md

 ## Basics
 All of the basics of Python.
 Things to know just to get started writing a simple program

+### Formatted Strings (f-strings)
+While 'string' is a data type, the formatted string, or f-string for short, is a quick way to input variables into your code.
+If the variable 'name' is equal to 'Brian' then you can write the following:

+    # f-string example
+    name = 'Brian'
+    print(f'My name is {name}.')

+    Output: My name is Brian.

+The only required syntax is to type an f before the quotation marks for the string and to put any variable name in curly braces.
+Beyond this, introduced in Python 3.8 (I think) was a shorthand notation to print the variable name and what is equal to within a formatted string.
+In the example below, I just define the name variable and then print out what it is equal to.
+The only difference from before is that an equals sign is added right after the variable name.

+    # advanced f-string variable
+    name = 'Brian'
+    print(f'{name=}')

+    Output: name=Brian

 ### The print method
 The print statement is one of the most fundamental things in Python.
 This can be used for debugging, writing things to a command line and many others.